Space-TimeWillTell/Channeling-Keyser-Soze/cards.md

         Toady is trying to remain inconspicuous at the end of the alley, and would clearly prefer being anywhere else than here, but he doesn't seem ready to actually step on the bodies to get out of there.
+- Innocence:
+    - When you arrive, the first thing you see is a hooded shape, who looks back at you and runs in fear... when you manage to catch up with him, you realize that it's not Toady, just a kid who had picked that back alley to smoke a joint.
+When you return to the meeting point, Toady is there, pretty nervous, but also quite unhappy that you made him wait so long.
-- Ignoring the world:
+- Sin:
     - When you arrive, Toady is here.
 He's also very, very, very drunk.
 Not only can't you get anything from him, but you also can't leav him here, otherwise he might drown in his own vomit, or perhaps stagger back in the pub and babble to everyone about your planned meeting.

+#### Example: Surviving a fall

+One of the characters just fell from a cliff in full armor.
+The GM could decide to roll for damage, but decides that it would be pointless: killing the character because of a missed agility roll wouldn't be very interesting.
+So, *how did Desmond survive?*

 - Innocence:
-    - When you arrive, the first thing you see is a hooded shape, who looks back at you and runs in fear... when you manage to catch up with him, you realize that it's not Toady, just a kid who had picked that back alley to smoke a joint.
-When you return to the meeting point, Toady is there, pretty nervous, but also quite happy that you made him wait so long.

-#### Example: Getting hit by a sharp instrument
+    - At the bottom of the cliff is some kind of monastery of monks and nuns sworn to silence.
+Desmond doesn't remember the landing, or how he was found by the monks and nuns, but he does remember, vaguely, how, gravely wounded, he was stripped from his armor and tended to in silence.
+For several days, he remained between life and death, but within a few weeks, he eventually regained sufficient lucidity and mobility to start pondering his next step.
+- Sin:
+    - A Dark Angel appears in front of the character, offering one, last, chance at survival, if only the character is willing to trade their soul, or perhaps to swear to own one favor to that Dark Angel, and to deliver upon it at a later date, no question asked.
+    - One of the enemy harpies jumps after the character, grabs him in her claws and drops him in a safe place.
+When asked why, she smiles enigmatically, claiming that she had the intuition she would regret not doing that.

+Here again, each of these interpretations introduces interesting Facts that will help you build the world and the plot.

 ### Everything else